 Wood pellets produce a consistent smoke, without producing a lot of ash.
 This allows you to easily and evenly smoke your meats without having to worry about ash buildup.

-When you are working with a smoker, ash buildup is one of the last things you want, making it all the more important for you to choose the option that is easier on you.
+When you are working with a smoker, ash buildup is one of the last things you want, making it all the more important for you to choose the option that is easier for you.

 When you go searching for wood pellets, you will find that they come in a variety of different woods, allowing you the option to find the flavor that suits your taste best.
 Before you know it, you will be able to efficiently smoke meats to perfection when you choose wood pellets.